 We measured the HDR brightness in the 'Movie HDR' Picture Mode with Contrast and Brightness set to max, Color Tone set to 'Warm 2', and all other processing disabled.
 We reached 633 cd/m² in the 10% window using the 'Dynamic HDR' Picture Mode, with Contrast and Brightness at max, and Contrast Enhancer set to 'High'.

-The EOTF follows the PQ curve well until the roll-off, with only some scenes appearing slightly over-brightened.
+The EOTF follows the target curve well in dark scenes, but bright scenes are over brightened, and the roll-off near the TV's peak brightness isn't at all smooth.
 If you find HDR content too dim, set Contrast Enhancer to 'High' and ST.2084 to max.
 These settings result in a much brighter image, as you can see in this EOTF plot.

 We measured the HDR brightness in Game Mode with Brightness and Contrast at max, Color Tone set to 'Warm 2', Color Gamut set to 'Auto', and all other processing disabled.

 The Samsung The Frame TV has okay accuracy out of the box.
 Most colors and shades of gray are visibly inaccurate.
 The color temperature is on the colder side, which gives the image a blueish tint.
-Gamma doesn't follow the 2.2 target at all, resulting in most scenes appearing brighter than they should.
+Gamma doesn't follow the 2.2 target, resulting in most scenes appearing brighter than they should.
 Note that accuracy varies between units.

 You can see our recommended settings here.